giusyc/giusy-natalie/blog/2019-12-16-what-is-internet.md

 ## Client - Internet - Server
 <img src="/img/client-server.jpg" />
 A typical wesite is hosted on a web server.
-Servers are usually large computers in a server center conected to a network.
+Servers are usually large computers in a server center connected to a network.

 ## DNS - IP Address
-When you type in a website name in the adress field, your computer makes a DNS search.
+When you type in a website name in the address field, your computer makes a DNS search.
-Each website has a uique number, called a IP-adress, which is similar to a phone number.
+Each website has a uique number, called a IP-address, which is similar to a phone number.

 DNS `Domain Name Servers` are like phone books.
 The DNS servers connect you to the right server.